Kenneth Jennings (conductor): Work as a conductor

 Jennings became noted for guiding and maturing the St. Olaf Choir from an ensemble rooted substantially in its early twentieth century formation to ascend as ranking among the world's most highly respected choral ensembles.
 A former student and colleague of Olaf Christiansen, Jennings understood and respected the choir's distinct Lutheran tradition in his programming.
 However, as the third director of the ensemble, he also modified the tradition of programming exclusively unaccompanied music.
 Jennings prepared the choir to record Ravel's Daphnis et Chloé with the Minnesota Orchestra under the direction of Stanisław Skrowaczewski, and during his tenure, he arranged for several notable conductors to rehearse and lead the St. Olaf Choir in concert, including Polish composer Krzysztof Penderecki, Bach specialist Helmuth Rilling, British organist Simon Preston, and Robert Shaw.
 Jennings led the choir on twelve international tours, most notably to France (where he led the St. Olaf Choir, Strasbourg Philharmonic and international soloists in Bach's Mass in B minor for the opening concert of the 1972 Strasbourg International Music Festival), Norway (for the Bergen International Festival), and to Seoul, Korea, for the 1988 Summer Olympics Arts Festival.

 After his retirement from St. Olaf in 1990, he served as a visiting professor and choral conductor at Gustavus Adolphus College and the University of Arizona in Tucson.
 Jennings served as the guest conductor at anniversary concerts in honor of F. Melius Christiansen (the 125th in 1996 and the 135th in 2006).

 Publications

 N.B.: These lists may not be complete.
 Some works may be out of print or available only as print-on-demand or online downloads.

 Compositions

-Jennings was known for writing well-crafted choral works for advanced choirs.
-His writing is marked by the elegant and efficient part-writing, voluptuous harmonies and great attention to the meaning of the text.
+Jennings was known for writing choral works for advanced choirs.
+His writing is marked by the efficient part-writing, harmonies, and attention given to the meaning of the text.